 Caregivers will inform parents and the agency immediately if they are unable to provide care due to illness.
 A caregiver will not receive payment from parents if they are unavailable to provide care for any reason.
 Caregivers may have a back-up person on file in case of an emergency.

-This person must be 18 years of age or older, have a clear vulnerable sector check, up to date immunizations and CPR/ First Aid, and be approved by the HCC Manager/Visitor.
+This person must be 18 years of age or older, have a clear vulnerable sector check, First Aid/CPR-C certified, up-to-date immunizations and be approved by the HCC Manager/Visitor.
 If this person is not available, the caregiver should contact the agency for assistance.